ncbi/vadr/documentation/alerts.md

   position 1 and extends to position 13 (`seq coords:1..13:+`).
-Because the first 4 nucleotides of the CDS and mat_peptide are Ns like in `TOY50-AS1`, the same *ambgnt5c* and *ambgnt5f* alerts are reported, but now with an additional *ambgnt5s* alert with description *N_AT_START* because the beginning of the sequence begins with a consecutive string of 13 Ns.
+Because the first 4 nucleotides of the CDS and mat_peptide are Ns like in `TOY50-AS1`, the same *ambgnt5c* and *ambgnt5f* alerts are reported, but now with an additional *ambgnt5s* alert with description *AMBIGUITY_AT_START* because the beginning of the sequence begins with a consecutive string of 13 Ns.

-  This sequence is similar to `TOY50-AS1` except the stretch of Ns begins at position 1 and extends to position 13 position of the sequence causing the *ambgnt5s* alert with description *N_AT_START* to be reported because the sequence ends with a stretch of 13 consecutive Ns.
+  This sequence is similar to `TOY50-AS1` except the stretch of Ns begins at position 1 and extends to position 13 position of the sequence causing the *ambgnt5s* alert with description *AMBIGUITY_AT_START* to be reported because the sequence ends with a stretch of 13 consecutive Ns.
 Because the first 4 nucleotides of the CDS and mat_peptide are Ns like in `TOY50-AS1`, the same *ambgnt5c* and *ambgnt5f* alerts are reported as well.